mvitez/thnets/README.md

 ### iOs instructions (for experts only)

-Add source C file in XCode, including all the ones in modules (leave out OpenBLAS-stripped and other files).
+Add source C file in XCode, including all the ones in modules (leave out OpenBLAS-stripped and other files). images.c and test.c are required only for the test executable, leave them out if you only need the library.

-In the project -> Build Phases -> You have to add -DUSEBLAS -DACCELERATE in the compiler options for files: SpatialConvolution.c, SpatialConvolutionMM.c thbasic.c, thapi.c images.c and test.c are required only for the test executable, leave them out if you only need the library.
+In the project -> Build Phases -> You have to add -DUSEBLAS -DACCELERATE in the compiler options for files: SpatialConvolution.c, SpatialConvolutionMM.c thbasic.c, thapi.c

+Add Accelerate Framework to Project -> Build Phases -> Link Binary with Libraries

 ### PyTorch